tronsmit/python-gedcom/README.md

 gedcom = Gedcom(file_path, False) # Disable strict parsing
 ```

+Disabling strict parsing will allow the parser to gracefully handle the following quirks:

+- Multi-line fields that don't use CONC or CONT
+- Handle the last line not ending in a CRLF

 ### Iterate through all records, search last names and print matches

 ```python